Aslan: Role in The Chronicles of Narnia

-The Lion, the Witch and the Wardrobe
+The Lion, the Witch, and the Wardrobe

-Aslan is first mentioned by Mr. Beaver when the Pevensie children arrive in Narnia.
-He is described by Mr. Beaver as being the true king of Narnia who has returned to help the Pevensies to free Narnia of the White Witch's rule.
+Aslan is first mentioned in The Lion, the Witch, and the Wardrobe by Mr. Beaver when the Pevensie children arrive in Narnia.
+He is described by Mr. Beaver as being the true king of Narnia who has returned to help the Pevensies free Narnia of the White Witch's rule.

 Mr and Mrs. Beaver guide Peter, Susan and Lucy to the stone table to meet Aslan.
 They inform Aslan that Edmund has betrayed them by joining the White Witch.
 Aslan sends some of his followers to rescue Edmund.
-The next day, Aslan is approached by the White Witch who demands her right to kill Edmund, as the deep magic states that all traitors belong to her.
+The next day, Aslan is approached by the White Witch who demands her right to kill Edmund, as the deep magic states that all traitors belong to her or else Narnia will be destroyed.
 Aslan discusses the matter in private with the Witch, persuading her to release Edmund.

 That same night, Aslan travels to the stone table with Susan and Lucy.
-The Witch and her followers bind Aslan to the stone table—it is revealed that Aslan had agreed to be killed to save Edmund.
-However, due to a deeper magic (which the Witch was unaware of), Aslan is brought back to life and manages to rescue his followers who have been turned to stone by the Witch.
+The Witch and her followers bind Aslan to the stone tableit is revealed that Aslan had agreed to be killed to save Edmund.
+However, due to a deeper magic (of which the Witch was unaware), the table cracked and Aslan is brought back to life.
+He then manages to rescue his followers who have been turned to stone by the Witch.
 He brings his followers to the battle where he kills the Witch himself, ending her tyranny once and for all.

 Aslan is present at the coronation of the four Pevensie children.
 He then leaves to attend to other duties with Mr. Beaver convincing the Pevensie children that he will be coming and going.

 Prince Caspian

-The Pevensies are summoned into Narnia from their world to help Caspian—the rightful King of Narnia—overthrow his usurping Uncle Miraz and restore freedom to the land.
+The Pevensies are summoned into Narnia from their world to help Caspianthe rightful King of Narniaoverthrow his usurping Uncle Miraz and restore freedom to the land.
 When they get lost in the forest, Aslan calls Lucy to lead her siblings to him; some obey more faithfully than others.
 Aslan helps Peter, Edmund, and Trumpkin the Dwarf to come to Caspian's aid in time to thwart an attempt on his life.
 Aslan then leads an army of awakened Trees and Maenads to victory against Miraz's Telmarine occupation.
 He later crowns Caspian as King and creates a door whereby surviving Telmarines can leave the Narnian world if they so choose.